ashwinchembu/MentraOS-Camera-Example-App/README.md

 You could also send the photo to an AI api, store it in a database or cloud storage, send it to Roboflow, or do other processing.

+## ✨ New Features

+### Transcription Recording & GPT-5 Summarization
+This app now includes advanced transcription features:
+- **Record Transcriptions**: Start/stop recording to accumulate all spoken text
+- **GPT-5 Summarization**: Generate intelligent summaries of your transcriptions
+- **Manage Transcriptions**: Clear and reset your transcription history
+- **Real-time Display**: See transcriptions appear in real-time while recording

+See [TRANSCRIPTION_FEATURES.md](./TRANSCRIPTION_FEATURES.md) for detailed documentation.

 ### Install MentraOS on your phone

 MentraOS install links: [mentra.glass/install](https://mentra.glass/install)